-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land

-SEO guide to optimizing your LinkedIn profile for more connections, better leads
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

-Learn how to craft messages for new connections and attract clients to your profile with this SEO guide to LinkedIn optimization.

-LinkedIn has the unfortunate reputation of being a platform for stuffy CEOs, spammy salespeople and college students that were required to make a profile in their university career skills class.

-For that reason, many business owners and marketers treat their LinkedIn profile (if they even have one) like an online resume.
-They list their credentials, add a little blurb about who they are and hope that someone is intrigued enough to network with or hire them.
+Learn how to optimize your LinkedIn profile and content to build connections that grow business in this helpful and comprehensive guide.

-What they – and likely you – don’t know about LinkedIn is that it is a powerful search engine that has the power to drive targeted, high-volume traffic to your profile.
+LinkedIn is a powerful search engine capable of generating targeted, substantial traffic to your profile.

-Not only that, but that traffic can very well turn into valuable professional relationships and new clients.
+Moreover, this traffic can develop into valuable professional connections and new clients.

-It’s time to stop sleeping on this platform and start tapping into that power.
+In this guide, you’ll learn how to optimize your profile to tap into that power and make LinkedIn work for you – driving more connections and better clients.

 LinkedIn is not just a resume